-The exam authorities will release the admit card of CTET 2020 July session in the month of June tentatively.
+The exam authorities will release the admit card of CTET 2020 July session on June 17, tentatively.
 Candidates who have applied for the exam will be issued a CTET admit card.
 Candidates can download CTET 2020 admit card on the official website by logging in using their application number and date of birth/password.
 It is mandatory that the candidates carry their CTET admit cards to the exam centres.
 Important details like address of the exam venue, reporting time, etc. will be printed on the admit card of CTET 2020.

 Click on the admit card link provided when released

 Enter your application number and date of birth

 Click on the ‘Submit’ button

 Download and print a copy of the admit card